Where to Find Proofreading Jobs as a New Proofreader

 Send Cold Emails to Land Your Next Proofreading Gig

 You can email potential clients who could benefit from your hawkeyed help.
 Of course, this requires a heaping dose of tact.
-With persistence, you may have some luck.
+But with persistence, you may have some luck.

 Just make sure to customize each email you send.